JosChavz/web-differences/README.md

 - [ ] Implement a visual report of the differences
 - [x] Leverage off Docker to run the program with the respected Chrome version
 - [x] Create different Docker containers for other browsers
+- [ ] Only have one instance that runs the WebDriver, instead of 2

 ## Issues